Saturday, 10 October 2009

 What is very encouraging, is that unlike the last target we are on an upward trend, with no club being worse off now than they were at the beginning of the year.
 I suspect that we can thank those atlassers who are diligently atlas their home and adjacent pentads.
 (Also thos who plan their atlassing according to the pentad charts, links on the right).

-All of these graphs are in the QDS Summary with Project Targets file.
+QDS Summary with Project Targets file.
 A link to this file is on the right.

 Who has been atlassing in KZN